JellyTitan/Sofle-Pico/README.md

 You can use diode legs if you're feeling fancy.
 To install a socketed Pico using the diode leg approach [from splitkb.com][promicrosocketing]:

 1. Insert the needle pins into the female sockets, and then insert the female sockets into the PCB and the Pico.
 Assembling the sockets/Pico/PCB before soldering ensures an excellent alignment.
 Be sure that the Pico is face up, and that the socket pins are inserted into the square outline on the front of the board.
-Applying a piece of capton tape to hold everything in place can be helpful.
+Applying a piece of kapton tape to hold everything in place can be helpful.

 1. Flip the board over.
 On the back of the PCB, solder one pin on each side, pushing down on the PCB to ensure the headers are perpendicular and fully seated.
 Pick up the board and inspect to insure that everything is seated flush.
 If it's not flush, reheat the joint and push the socket down until it's flush.
 (Be sure you're not touching the pin your heating when you push it down).